lucas-fix/lucas-fix.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I’m a doctoral researcher in Mathematics under the supervision of <a href="https://www.uni-augsburg.de/de/fakultaet/mntf/math/prof/appa/mp/" target=" blank">Prof. Dr. M. Peter</a> at Augsburg University.
+I’m a doctoral student and research assistant in Mathematics under the supervision of <a href="https://www.uni-augsburg.de/de/fakultaet/mntf/math/prof/appa/mp/" target=" blank">Prof. Dr. M. A. Peter</a> at Augsburg University.

 Before that, I was a Master's student in Mathematics under the supervision of <a href="https://www.uni-heidelberg.de/math/knuepfer/" target="_blank">Prof. Dr. H. Knüpfer</a> at Heidelberg University, and associated with the the <a href="https://structures.uni-heidelberg.de/YRC.php" target=" blank">Young Researchers Convent</a>, a subgroup of <a href="https://www.structures.uni-heidelberg.de/index.php" target=" blank">STRUCTURES.